mattyk33/Weather-Data-Web-Design/README.md

 - Displays a responsive table containing the data used in the visualizations.

- -The table must be a bootstrap table component.
+- The table must be a bootstrap table component.

 - The data must come from exporting the .csv file as HTML, or converting it to HTML.